Knowing How To Avoid Spring TX Home Electrical Hazards

 GCFI receptacles are a must in kitchens, bathrooms, and any other wet areas.
 This is where electrical safety is critical considering it will be in close contact with water.
 Failure to install GFCI receptacles in these areas only increases the risk of electrocution or even worse.
 Be sure to replace these receptacles with a similar one for improved safety.

 Do not daisy-chain power extensions or add an extension cable to a power strip.
-Doing so will only overload either of the strips or extensions resulting in short circuit or even a fire.
+Doing so will only overload either of the strips or extensions resulting in a short circuit or even a fire.

 How To Prevent Electrical Hazards At Home: Tips & Ideas